Mostly Free Resources for Artists & Writers

 Canva allows you to use templates to make your Newsletters, Pinterest Pins, Facebook graphics, E-Books covers, Class Announcements, Coupons, Show Announcements and Instagram Story covers look uniform, unique, and professional.

 There is a small learning curve for those not born in the 1990s— but it’s worth the temporary frustration.

-But social media can stress you out so maybe try this:
+But social media and newsletter writing can stress you out so maybe try this:

 Excellent, Free Meditation App

 Check out 3 powerful meditations – just for artists here on the Charmed Studio Blog.